 5. Claim assessment time

 In Ireland, the Personal Injuries Assessment Board (PIAB) uses the Personal Injuries Guidelines, adopted by the Judicial Council in 2021, to calculate the amount of compensation for a personal injury claim.
-The Personal Injuries Guidelines sets out the level of damages considered fair and just to award in respect of varying types of personal injury.
-The PIAB uses the Personal Injuries Guidelines as a reference when assessing the compensation for a personal injury claim.
+The Guidelines set out the level of damages considered fair and to award in respect of varying types of personal injury.
+The PIAB uses the Guidelines as a reference when assessing the compensation for a personal injury claim.

-In assessing a claim, PIAB may also allow Special Damages.
-Special Damages are out-of-pocket expenses incurred as a result of the injury sustained, such as the cost of medical treatment and loss of earnings.
-It’s important to note that the PIAB’s assessment is not binding and both parties have the right to reject the assessment.
-If either party reject the assessment, the PIAB will issue an Authorisation allowing the claimant to bring their case before the Courts.
+PIAB may also allow special damages when assessing a claim.
+Special Damages are out-of-pocket expenses incurred due to the injury sustained, such as the cost of medical treatment and loss of earnings.
+It’s important to note that the PIAB’s assessment is not binding, and both parties have the right to reject it.
+If either party rejects the evaluation, the PIAB will issue an Authorisation allowing the claimant to bring their case before the Courts.

 Statute of Limitation

-In Ireland, the time limit for making a personal injury claim for adults is 2 years from the date of the incident or from the date when the person became aware of their injury.
+In Ireland, the time limit for making a personal injury claim for adults is 2 years from the incident date or when the person became aware of their injury.
 This time limit is known as the “Statute of Limitations.”
 For minors, the time limit is 2 years from the date of their 18th birthday.
-In other words, a minor has until their 20th birthday to make a claim for an injury that occurred when they were under 18 years old.
-However, a next friend (such as a parent or guardian) must make a claim on their behalf before they reach the age of 18.
+In other words, a minor has until their 20th birthday to claim an injury when they are under 18.
+However, a next friend (such as a parent or guardian) must claim on their behalf before they reach the age of 18.

 It’s important to note that there are some exceptions to these time limits, and in certain very limited cases, the court may extend the time limit for making a claim.
-It’s always recommended to seek legal advice as soon as possible if you think you may have a claim for personal injury, as the time limits for making a claim can be complex and can vary depending on the specific circumstances of the case.
-To learn more about the statute of limitation for a personal injury claim, click here.
+It’s always recommended to seek legal advice as soon as possible if you think you may have a claim for personal injury, as the time limits for making a claim can be complex and vary depending on the case’s specific circumstances.
+Click here to learn more about the statute of limitation for a personal injury claim.

 Our team

 For example, you may need to understand your Social Welfare entitlements should you be out of work.
-Also, it’s important for you to know that your legal advisers will obtain all of the important Reports that may be required to ensure that you get the best outcome in your case.
-We provide a national service and can meet you locally to ensure that you have a voice and access to the best advice and resources that may be needed in your particular case.
+Also, it’s crucial for you to know that your legal advisers will obtain all of the essential Reports that may be required to ensure that you get the best outcome in your case.
+We provide a national service and can meet you locally to ensure you have a voice and access to the best advice and resources needed in your particular case.
+Our service concerns you and the client, and we speak plain English with no unnecessary legal jargon.
+Our teams have dealt with thousands of claims over many years and pride ourselves on our respectful and concerned approach to all of our clients.

-From the moment of your first contact with CL to the completion of your case, our team listen, care and act with empathy, whatever the extent of your injury.
-Our teams have the understanding and expertise to ensure that your injury is professionally and properly dealt with to ensure the best outcome for you in the circumstances of your case.
-Our team will manage your case and keep you fully informed of progress on a regular basis.
+From the moment you contact us, our team will listen, care and act with empathy, regardless of the extent of your injury.
+Our teams have the understanding and expertise to ensure that your injury is professionally and adequately dealt with to ensure the best outcome for you in the circumstances of your case.
+Our team will manage your case and regularly inform you about the progress.
 Our commitment and service to you will include;

 Coleman Legal LLP